Finite graphs and configurations of points: Introduction

 \subsection{Acknowledgements}

 The author is endebted to Dennis Sullivan, Peter Olver and Niky Kamran for reading and commenting on several of his ideas regarding the Atiyah problem on configurations, including this one.
-He also acknowledges having illuminating discussions with Felix Huber and Jonathan Robbins on the problem from a more physical perspective.
+He would also like to thank Stephen Drury for informing him about Marcus's inequality and the related work by Elliott Lieb and his famous conjecture.
+He also acknowledges having had illuminating discussions with Felix Huber, Jonathan Robbins and John Baez on the problem from a more physical perspective.
+The author acknowledges the help of ChatGPT, version 5.3, for part of the proof of Conjecture B for the linear graph with $n = 5$ vertices.
+He also made use of an older version of ChatGPT to help him write a program to generate all finite graphs for a given number of vertices $n$.